What’s The Infinity Movement Difference? Glad You Asked...

 Our multi-dimensional and integrated approach blends the study of movement, biomechanics, physiology, and neuroscience, the connection to the brain and how you think, feel and move, leading to measurably accelerated results for the people who entrust their well being to us.
 This is one of the many strengths of the Infinity Movement training methodology - we look at more than the muscular system; we look at all the other systems in the body and how movement assists the body as an integrated whole.

-Movement heals and with a strong knowledge of the body, mind and experience of being movers, Infinity Movement is a rarity in the Pilates world.
+Movement heals; with a strong knowledge of the body, mind and experience of being movers, Infinity Movement is a rarity in the Movement world.

 As well as our years of teaching experience, we literally have thousands of kilometres of movement experience having been active in the marathon and triathlon scene for years as well as aerial arts, yoga, TRX, kettle bells, weights, boxing and Les Mills instructing - the only dancing has been on the dance floor.
 From those kilometres came accidents and injury.
 The lessons for rehab were personally learnt – Pilates was the foundation to rebuild, recover and move forward.
 It lead to an even deeper look into the body and brain and the self talk needed to trust again.
 Endurance racing teaches many lessons, including the patience and commitment needed to work on ourselves and with others.